alexreijs/bitcoin-visualiser/README.md

 ## README

 Bitcoin is a decentralised virtual currency.
-It has many exchange markets on which you can buy or sell BTC This app shows the history of some of these markets.
+It has many exchange markets on which you can buy or sell BTC.
+This app shows the history of some of these markets.

 For more information on bitcoin, checkout <https://bitcoin.org>